willemvlh/saxon-server/README.md

     $ curl http://localhost:5000/query -F xsl="map{'numbers': array{1,2,3}}" -F output="method=json"
     {"numbers":[1,2,3]}

-## Saxon-EE

-It is possible to include a path to a Saxon-EE license file using the `-l, --license` startup parameter.
-This allows using enterprise features that are not found in the open-source edition such as streaming XML input or using extension functions.

 ## Error handling

 There are different types of errors that can occur: